lesiak/snippets-of-knowledge/AWS.md

 ## GuardDuty
 - [What is Amazon GuardDuty?](https://docs.aws.amazon.com/guardduty/latest/ug/what-is-guardduty.html)
+  > GuardDuty uses machine learning and anomaly detection to identify potential threats in your AWS environment, including network traffic, system calls, and DNS queries.
+  >
+  > GuardDuty is more focused on detecting and alerting on potential security threats, making it a better choice for protecting against attacks.
+  > GuardDuty can detect various types of attacks, including:
+  > * Network-based attacks, such as port scanning and SQL injection
+  > * Malware and ransomware
+  > * Unauthorized access to resources
+  > * Anomalous API calls
 - [Creating custom responses to GuardDuty findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html)

 ## Inspector
 - [Amazon Inspector - Automated vulnerability management](https://aws.amazon.com/inspector/)
+  > Inspector is focused on identifying vulnerabilities and compliance issues, which can help prevent attacks, but it does not detect or alert on active threats.

 ## License Manager
 - [AWS License Manager](https://aws.amazon.com/license-manager/)